joey-qytyku/OS-90-i386/docs/dosvm.md

 In both cases, the monitor is used for handling GPF exceptions to emulate ring-0 instructions.

-# TSS
+# TSS and V86 Context Switching

-The task state segment contains two important fields, ESP0 and ES0.
-ES0 does not need to change but ESP0 does.
+The task state segment contains two important fields, ESP0 and SS0.
+SS0 will always be set to the flat model segment of the kernel for the switch back to 32-bit mode.
+The value of ESP is simply what EnterV86 started with before running in protected mode.
+ShootdownV86 is the other function that V86 uses.
+When it is called, execution transfers back to the caller of EnterV86.
+This is normally only called in exception handlers.

+If the EFLAGS on the stack has the VM bit enabled, IRET will pop the data segment registers from the stack.
+This allows us to set the segment registers before entry.

+When the V86 program is interrupted, the stack is set to ES0:ESP0 in the TSS and all the segment registers are pushed along with the usual IRET stack frame.
+The 32-bit segment selectors have to be restored.
+According to the intel documentation, they are "zeroed" (aka refference null segment).
+The stack segment is the same as the data segment, and CS:EIP is already set from the interrupt descriptor.
+This means that restoring the proper register context should be as simple as SS=>DS,ES,FS,GS.

+EnterV86 continues execution in V86.
+Because this function is re-entrant, the stack pointer in the TSS saved must point to the register dump.

+See this for more info: https://stackoverflow.com/questions/54845547/problem-switching-to-v8086-mode-from-32-bit-protected-mode-by-setting-eflags-vm

 The kernel allocates a stack for each program running on the system, both 16-bit and 32-bit.
 EnterV86 does not re-enter the caller and simply resumes execution in V86 mode.
 Only an interrupt or exception can stop the execution of any ring-3 code, as well as V86.
 When GPF is called from V86, the handler is called and ESP0 is loaded from the TSS.
 Interrupts and exceptions must work in V86 mode or getting out is impossible, but if ESP0 stays the same and the stack is reset upon each supervisor call, the stack of the caller is destroyed and the system will crash.
-To prevent this, EnterV86 saves ESP to the TSS.
+To prevent this, ScEnterV86 saves ESP to the TSS.

+Sometimes the kernel has to access real mode software.

 Task switching never happens when the kernel or drivers are running.
-Interrupts are enabled and time is updated.
-This is especially critical for BIOS/DOS calls from protected mode because a task switch will change the kernel stack being used.
+This is especially critical for BIOS/DOS calls from protected mode because a task switch would change the kernel stack being used.

 # Interrupt Reflection and Capturing